Themimitoof/ipg/README.md

  - Return a DNS and/or a PTR record
  - Get the output in a JSON format or in a more humain friendly one

-Last remaining things to do:

- - [ ] Add some unit tests
- - [ ] Add goreleaser to the project
- - [ ] Complete this file
- - [ ] Release the first release

 ## Installation

 Until no releases are available on GitHub, ensure you have [Go](https://go.dev/) installed and well configured.
 To install it, simply type: